srrltech/pasteria/README.md

 By the way, I will still contribute myself to fix **errors made by AI**, optimisation and stuff.

-*Warning: since i don't have neverlose installed, this ai slop was not tested in real enviroment. gonna test it soon.
+*Warning: since i don't have neverlose installed, this ai slop was not tested in real enviroment. gonna test it soon. it MAY cause errors in current state.*